Sample text

 Regular expressions are powerful, but they are hard to trust until you can see exactly what they match.
 A regex tester helps developers validate patterns before using them in code, config, search filters, validation rules, and text processing workflows.

 The combination of pattern validation, match highlighting, and clear result lists makes a browser-based regex tester practical for API work, log inspection, parsing tasks, and frontend or backend validation logic.
+For a deeper explanation of pattern testing workflows, edge cases, and debugging habits, see the Regex Tester guide.

 Teams use regex testers to validate emails, URLs, identifiers, log lines, query parameters, tokens, and structured text.
 Match highlighting helps confirm whether the pattern is too broad, too narrow, or failing on edge cases.

-For related workflows, Text Compare helps inspect changed text side by side, while the URL Encoder/Decoder page is useful when regex patterns are applied to query strings or encoded input.
+For related workflows, Text Compare helps inspect changed text side by side, while the URL Encoder & Decoder page is useful when regex patterns are applied to query strings or encoded input.

 A quick tester reduces context switching.
 Developers can paste sample text, toggle flags, and immediately see matches without opening another IDE plugin or CLI helper.